Analysis | Jared Kushner’s unhelpful reminder to Black Americans

 In fact, while Trump often claims to be the best president for the Black community since Abraham Lincoln, many Black Americans don’t believe Trump has done what he says he has.

 According to a Post-Ipsos poll from this summer, most Black Americans — 86 percent — said Trump has done “nothing” to reduce anti-Black racism in the criminal justice system.
 And Trump is viewed by many of them as being too sympathetic to police officers who have acted violently against Black Americans.
 He has repeatedly attacked Black Americans protesting police violence by calling them “thugs.”
-And while Trump often mentions that the unemployment rate for Black Americans hit an all-time low under his presidency, few Black Americans credit him with reaching that mark alone, noting that the rate had been steadily declining under President Barack Obama and that Trump has not improved the gap between White and Black unemployment.
-And about three in four Black Americans believe Trump is racist, according to a Yahoo News/YouGov poll.
+And although Trump often mentions that the unemployment rate for Black Americans hit an all-time low under his presidency, few Black Americans credit him with reaching that mark alone, noting that the rate had been steadily declining under President Barack Obama and that Trump has not improved the gap between White and Black unemployment.
+And about 3 in 4 Black Americans believe Trump is racist, according to a Yahoo News/YouGov poll.

-Kushner’s comments sparked particular disappointment and anger because it revealed a longer-standing frustration with the belief of many Republicans that Black Americans don’t want or aren’t willing to work for a better life.
+Kushner’s comments sparked particular disappointment and anger, because it revealed a longer-standing frustration with the belief of many Republicans that Black Americans don’t want or aren’t willing to work for a better life.

 It’s an attitude that reinforces the racist tropes that Black Americans are lazy, complacent and content with mediocrity.
 This idea of Black people lacking hope and ambition is often supported by Black Trump supporters, who dismiss most Black Americans as being unwillingly affiliated with a Democratic Party that neglects them.